 Problem with a used car

-If you buy at an auction you do not have the same rights if the car is 'sold as seen'.
+You can expect the car to meet certain conditions of quality and durability and match what was set out in the contract.
+While you can’t expect a used car to be the same standard as a new one, the quality should reflect the price you paid.
+If you buy at an auction you don’t have the same rights if the car is 'sold as seen'.
 Check the auction's conditions of sale before you buy.

 If you buy from a private seller, you also have fewer legal rights.
 This is because consumer law applies to contracts between a trader and a consumer and does not cover consumer-to-consumer deals.